Nonintersecting Brownian motions on the unit circle: Asymptotic results for discrete Gaussian orthogonal polynomials

-The formula \eqref{gamma_sub} states that in the subcritical case, the recurrence coefficients are exponentially close as $n\to\infty$ to the recurrence coefficients for the rescaled Hermite polynomials, see e.g. \cite[Appendix B]{Liechty12}.
-The asymptotic formula \eqref{gamma_critical} was proved in \cite{Liechty12}, and the formula \eqref{gamma_super} follows from the Riemann--Hilbert analysis presented in Section \ref{sec:Riemann-Hilbert}.
+The formula \eqref{gamma_sub} states that in the subcritical case, the recurrence coefficients are exponentially close as $n\to\infty$ to the recurrence coefficients for the rescaled Hermite polynomials; see, for example, \citet{Liechty12}, Appendix B. The asymptotic formula \eqref {gamma_critical} was proved in \citet{Liechty12}, and formula \eqref {gamma_super} follows from the Riemann--Hilbert analysis presented in Section~\ref{sec:Riemann-Hilbert}.